Behavior

 You should always pay attention to warning signs your dog may show that his limits are being pushed.

-For example, many dogs will offer a few warning signs to show their frustration with a current scenario.
-A dog may snarl and growl at a child tugging their ear, only to become overwhelmed if their warning signs are not understood.
-Pushing a dog’s limits may cause them to become aggressive, often leading to bites and injury.
-If your dog is not left alone as their frustration rises, his boundaries may be pushed, causing this aggressive reaction.
+Dogs typically display warning signs to show their frustration.
+For example, a dog may snarl and growl at a child tugging their ear.
+If the dog is not left alone as their frustration rises, their boundaries may be crossed, causing an aggressive reaction.

 Newly developed pain can cause dogs to show hostility toward their caretakers.